gnicol/GitSwarm/perforce_swarm/doc-ce/install/manual_install.md

     1.  **For Ubuntu (12.04 and 14.04):**

         ```
-sudo apt-get install openssh-server ca-certificates perforce-server helix-git-fusion-base
+sudo apt-get install openssh-server ca-certificates helix-p4d helix-git-fusion-base
         ```

 1.  **Download the GitSwarm package and install everything.**